 Based on these findings, we can infer that the more informal approach in Team B has the hidden effect of forcing team members to acknowledge each other as real human beings, rather than viewing them reductively as only colleagues, or worse, dependants.
 But that isn’t to say that emphasizing efficiency and process is the wrong move.
 These things simply need to be balanced with the behaviors that constitute Psychological Safety.
 You can read more about the concept of Psychological Safety here at JSTOR (registration required, but it’s free to read online).

 As I reflect on ways to roll this type of thinking out to my team of marketing stalwarts, there’s not much I would change from the status quo, because they’re already so awesome.
 But if there was ever a day when they weren’t so awesome, here’s a few things I would suggest:

 So how are you creating Psychological Safety on your team?
-If you have tips to share or a specific topic you'd like to see us tackle here, let us know over on our Facebook or Twitter!
+If you have tips to share, let us know over on our Facebook or Twitter!
+And if there’s a specific topic you’d like to see us tackle here, please let us know!
 As I learned researching this article, building creative practices is a group effort.